| |

 What participants learn

-• The fundamentals of research design
+- The fundamentals of research design

-• Thinking about bias
+- Thinking about bias, bias without thinking

-• Contextualizing quantitative analysis (note: this workshop is pointedly not a deep dive into statistical analysis)
+- Contextualizing quantitative analysis (note: this workshop is pointedly not a deep dive into statistical analysis)

-• Introduction to qualitative research and analysis
+- Introduction to qualitative research and analysis

-• Interview techniques
+- Interview and survey techniques

 Workshop Facilitator